Free shipping and returns. Always.

 "Whenever I go back to Paris, what strikes me is the 'allure' of women: a combination of confidence, elegance and "je m’en foutisme" which in French means 'not caring.'"

-Meet Laura Albouy, whose chic style gives the Brochu team a daily dose of Parisian inspiration.
+Meet Laura Albouy (known as Laura Angelone by her loved ones), whose chic style gives the Brochu team a daily dose of Parisian inspiration.
 A native-Parisian now living in Los Angeles, she tells us of her journey in the fashion industry, including seeing the “boom” of the blogging business, as well as her journey from France to California and her thoughts on the differences between Parisian and Los Angeles style.
 Read on to get a glimpse of her dynamic personality and take some tips from her cool-girl style.

 Initials LA is not just your average blog.
 Describe to us the ideas behind it and how it came about.